Author: Julie Skolnik

 Author Name: Julie Skolnik

-My background: I am the daughter of a Rabbi which taught me to be unafraid of authority figures as they have many sides to their personalities.
-I graduated with a B.A. degree in Humanities and Women’s Studies from Ohio State University in 1992.
+My background: I am the daughter of a Rabbi which taught me that all authority figures have many sides to their personalities.
+I graduated with a B.A. degree in Humanities and Women’s Studies from Ohio State Universitynin 1992.
 I am a former public school special education teacher and I currently work for Pearson Education.

 I see myself as more than an author.
 I am a force for good.
 Please reach out to me,